 - Misperceiving reality

 - Overwhelming loss (such as a death in the family)

 After 7 p.m., Monday through Thursday and after 4 p.m. on Fridays, please contact the at 847-217-7777 and/or dial 911.
 Wellness professionals are members of ECC’s behavioral intervention team (BIT).

 We facilitate support groups for students regarding a variety of psychosocial topics.
 Topics may include:

 Support groups of 8 to 10 participants typically meet weekly for one-hour sessions lasting 4 to 6 weeks.

 Psychosocial Educational Programming

-Holistic workshops are offered focusing on the eight dimensions of wellness to empower students to achieve their full potential.
+Holistic workshops are offered focusing on the to empower students to achieve their full potential.
 'Wellness Wednesday' events are also offered every first and third Wednesday during the fall and spring semesters, and are located in the Jobe Lounge (next to the Bookstore, in Building B), to provide students with basic wellness information and details about wellness services available at ECC.